Maine State Music Theatre primed for another stellar season

 MSMT will again feature the popular MSMT Singers, a collection of eight immensely talented young people — all of whom can sing, dance and act — selected from nearly 2,000 aspirants from around the country.
 MSMT has completed renovations for a space to house the MSMT Singers in the main administration building on Elm Street.

-“We strive to be fiscally responsible,” says Curt, “yet we still must depend on the kindness of those who believe in what we do and what
+“We strive to be fiscally responsible,” Curt said, “yet we still must depend on the kindness of those who believe in what we do and what

 we do is deliver happiness.”